IntelliSwitch/FENIX/README.md

 # FENIX: Enabling In-Network DNN Inference with FPGA-Enhanced Programmable Switches

-This repository hosts the code for **FENIX**, a research project focused on enabling in-network deep neural network (DNN) inference using FPGA-enhanced programmable switches.
+FENIX is a hybrid in-network machine learning system designed for efficient, low-latency, and highly accurate network traffic analysis.
+By performing feature extraction on programmable switch ASICs and accelerating neural network inference with FPGAs, FENIX combines the strengths of both devices to improve intelligence in the network data plane.

+The system is implemented on a platform integrating Tofino ASIC and ZU19EG FPGA, and evaluated on real-world network traffic datasets.
+Results show that FENIX achieves microsecond-level inference latency, multi-terabit throughput, and high accuracy on mainstream traffic classification tasks, all with low hardware overhead.

 > **Note:**
-> The code is currently under organization and will be released soon.
+> The code is currently under organization and will be open-sourced soon.
 Please stay tuned!

-## Project Status

-- [x] Repository created
-- [ ] Code cleanup in progress
-- [ ] Documentation
-- [ ] Initial release

-## Description

-FENIX explores the integration of deep neural network inference into programmable network switches with FPGA enhancements, aiming to accelerate AI workloads and optimize resource utilization in network environments.

-## Contact

-For questions or collaboration, please contact:
-[Your Name / Email / Institution]

 ## License